How to Install a Water Heater Yourself Quick and Simple (With Pictures)

 Plumbing is Easy With Push, Threaded and Compression Fittings

 Many people have avoided plumbing for the reason of having to "sweat" or solder copper fittings.
-Well let me introduce you to the push fitting. (a.k.a. - SharkBites)
+Well, let me introduce you to the push fitting. (a.k.a. - SharkBites)

 Push fittings couldn't have made plumbing any easier.
 You simply push the fitting onto the pipe and "voila", you're done.
 You can even remove the fitting with a special, very inexpensive tool made by the manufacturer.
 You simply slide the tool onto the pipe, push it against the end of the fitting, wiggle and...you guessed it, "voila".
 It's off again.
 These fittings can even be turned or rotated once they're installed so you don't even have to be perfectly straight right away when say making sure the handle of a valve is in front.
-Go ahead, put it on backwards...it's okay.
-Once in place, just spin in to where you want it and "voila" you're a pro.
+Go ahead, put it on backwards... it's okay.
+Once in place, just spin it into where you want it and "voila" you're a pro.

 These fittings are nearly as good as an invention as running water itself.
 You may have heard otherwise but I have used these all over my home and have yet to have a problem.
 I don't suggest using them in areas that are inaccessible simply because the oldest one I have is 7 years and though it's holding up fine, these haven't been around long enough to say what they'll do in 20.
 That said, for our purposes here...it's a no brainer.
 They are a bit more expensive but worth every penny as far as I'm concerned.
 Just place the insert in the pipe and listen for the click, click.